Helping journalists earn news consumers’ trust

 How do people decide what news is trustworthy?
-And how can journalists influence what users consume and share?
-This site shares findings from the Trusting News project.
-Follow our current experiments in real time on our Medium publication
+How can journalists influence what users consume and share — and what they understand about journalism?
+This site shares resources from the Trusting News project.

 When facing a mountain of mistrust, we help journalists to feel empowered, not hopeless.
 We've worked with 53 newsrooms partners so far, and we want to reach all journalists who are willing to help solve this problem.

 FREE HELP FOR JOURNALISTS: We offer one-on-one coaching for journalists looking for help earning trust and demonstrating credibility.
 Thanks to support from Democracy Fund, the coaching is FREE at this time.
 Learn more and sign up to get your personalized help at bit.ly/trustcoach.

 GET TIPS IN YOUR INBOX: Trust Tips is a weekly newsletter offering quick, actionable strategies for earning trust.
 Subscribe at bit.ly/trusttips.